pastthepixels/proton-docs/docs/source/getting-started/setting-up-your-scene/making-your-character.rst

 =====================

 Next, we get to decide what our player'll look like.
 Of course, they'll never see what they look like, but it's always fun to give your game a voice.
-You know, like the player model in Half-Life 2.
+You know, like the playermodel in Half-Life 2.

 Basic Character
 ===============